CrispStrobe/dartCSP/readme.md

 ## Features

-This solver goes beyond brute-force search with sophisticated AI algorithms:
+This solver goes beyond brute-force search with a number of algorithms:

 ### Core Algorithms
 - **Backtracking Search**: Intelligent depth-first search that backtracks when constraints are violated